eilyat/PE5/content/team/EconomistPosition.md

 # Qualifications and experience

-Preferably you hold a have a first-class honours degree or higher qualification in Economics, Statistics, or related studies.
+Preferably you have a first-class honours degree or higher qualification in Economics, Statistics, or related studies.
 We prioritise experienced candidates, with a minimum of five years relevant experience working in local or central government or consulting firms.

 # Application close